Covid-19 – "current information"

-Covid-19 – from 2 November 2020: Unfortunately, we have to ask you to refrain from tourist overnight stays until the end of November.
+Unfortunately, we have to ask you to refrain from tourist overnight stays until March 07th, 2021.

 With its elaborate architecture, Böttcherstraße - located in the historic district and directly adjacent to ATLANTIC Grand Hotel – is a cultural monument and one of the most frequently visited tourist attractions.
 The buildings primarily date back to the time between 1922 and 1931 and, for the largest part, came into being thanks to the Bremen coffee merchant and patron Ludwig Roselius (1874–1943).
 Roselius commissioned the sculptor, painter and architect Bernhard Hoetger (1874-1949) with the artistic design.